 Zinc has long been used as alloys for brass and steel materials.
-The zinc contained in industrial wastewater is separated by precipitation to detoxify the water, and the obtained precipitate is reduced to recover and reuse it as metallic zinc.
+The zinc contained in industrial wastewater is separated by precipitation to detoxify the water, and the precipitate is reduced to re-use it as metallic zinc.

 The dissolution equilibrium of zinc hydroxide $Zn(OH)2(s)$ at 25 °C and the relevant equilibrium constants are given in eq.
 1-4.